 - Good Command of English

-Possibly one of the qualities that is the epitome of a VA, yet is the most difficult to identify.
-It encompasses everything from punctuality to honesty and even the act of humility; standing up to admit one’s mistake when indeed it was committed.
-While this trait takes a while to be shown, you can always refer to any form of written reviews or informal recommendation by peers prior to hiring the VA.
+This is possibly one of the qualities that is the epitome of a VA, yet is the most difficult to identify.
+It encompasses everything from punctuality to honesty and even the act of humility; standing up to admitting one’s mistake when indeed it was committed.
+While this trait takes a while to be shown, you can always refer to written reviews or informal recommendation by peers prior to hiring the VA.

 By following the 6 points above closely, you will be one step closer to hiring a proper VA or ensuring that you have a good one in your team.
 While it is quite unfortunate that a super VA does not exist, it does not necessarily mean that all is lost for you as a business owner.